tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 into in this article, but the team behind Pry has done a great job of covering most of what one might want to know over at [pryrepl.org][pryrepl.org].

-At a glance, here are just a few of the advantages of Pry:
+At a glance, here are just a few of the advantages Pry offers:

 - Source code browsing (including core C source with the pry-doc gem)
 - Navigation around state (cd, ls and friends)